Story at a glance:

 Enscape-4.1-lead-EXT_ReleaseImage

-● Optimizing materials for cost, energy efficiency, etc.
+• Optimizing materials for cost, energy efficiency, et cetera.

-● Analyzing huge datasets and formulating new insights from them
+• Analyzing large datasets and formulating new insights from them

-When using AI for any of these reasons, architects and designers are able to explain their plans more effectively to clients.
+When using AI for any of these reasons, architects and designers are able to explain their plans and communicate their designs more effectively to clients.

 “As a culture we’ve all gotten so much more visual with things like Instagram and TikTok.
-Our attention spans are shorter, and being able to showcase projects quickly and give people an overview, you can really share the story so much quicker without having to walk people through a potentially dense presentation or show them a series of plans that may be hard for the average person to interpret,” says Caoimhe Loftus, digital lead at Arcadis, in an earlier article for gb&d.
+Our attention spans are shorter and being able to showcase projects quickly and give people an overview, you can really share the story so much quicker without having to walk people through a potentially dense presentation or show them a series of plans that may be hard for the average person to interpret,” Caoimhe Loftus, digital lead at Arcadis—the global design and consultancy firm that developed the CLIMATESCOUT App—told gb&d in a previous publication.

 Current Trends in AI in Architecture